 IB passed the Checklist and this was duly submitted to the CCG, who in turn arranged for the final assessment, the Decision Support Tool (DST), to be completed.
 With the assistance of one of our expert advocates at the DST, Mrs IB was assessed as being eligible for full NHS continuing Healthcare.

 This case illustrates the obvious complexities of the CHC process and the minefield that must be navigated even just to arrange the first assessment.
-Not one of the professional involved in her care wanted to step up and take responsibility for completing the assessment.
+Not one of the professionals involved in her care wanted to step up and take responsibility for completing the assessment.
 Neither did those professionals deemed responsible for the CHC process by the Department of Health, through the National Framework.
 This would have left IB in a veritable ‘no-man’s land’, whereby although she was clearly eligible for the funding, it would not have been put in place as the process was simply not completed.
 However, with our tenacious approach and knowledge of the National Framework, as well as the eligibility criteria, Compass were able to find a workable solution to the problem and secure full funding on an ongoing basis.

 We were initially instructed in May 2016, where we looked to pursue a standard case to secure funding in place going forward for Mrs Seddon.
 Unfortunately, however, Mrs Seddon passed away in February 2017 and so we then proceeded with the case with a view to claim back previously incurred care costs.
 We gathered and reviewed medical records to cover the period that Mrs Seddon was in Brendoncare care home, which was from April 2014 up until her passing in February 2017.
 We then drafted comprehensive representations outlining evidence to support the contention that Mrs Seddon was eligible for full CHC funding throughout this period.